phensley/cldr-engine/docs/integration.md

 The resource packs contain all data for **all regions and scripts of a given language**.
 There is a high degree of overlap between regions so the resource pack bundles everything together with an internal layered structure, so regions can inherit from a base region.

+For example, if your user picks English and then switches between regions (e.g. `en-US` and `en-CA`)  the `"en.json"` resource pack is only loaded once.
+All English region bundles are constructed from this single pack.
+Similarly if someone picks Chinese and switches between the Hant and Hans scripts, all are fulfilled from the `"zh.json"` resource pack.

 The resource packs will need to be placed somewhere your application can load them at runtime.
 You'll also need to implement a loader function that will map a language identifier (`"en"`, `"es"`, etc) to the resource pack data.

 ```bash